thegrumpys/odop/client/docs/Help/alerts.md

 Specifically, the value of the MAX constraint is less than the MIN constraint; the value of the MIN constraint is greater than the MIN constraint.

-This situation will block the Search, Seek and Trade features.
+This situation may block the Search, Seek and Trade features from starting.

 To resolve the situation, change one or both of the associated variable's constraint values.
 Increase the MAX value and / or decrease the MIN value until there is no overlap.